- About Us

 Admission to the business meetings shall be by presentation of proper credentials as established by the Board of Directors.

 Section 1.
 Composition.

-The Board of Directors shall consist of the President, the President-Elect, the Secretary, the Treasurer, the Immediate Past President, six (6) Directors, and a student board representative.
-The Immediate Past President will act in an advisory capacity to the Board and shall be counted in the quorum and have a vote.
+The Board of Directors shall consist of the President, the President-Elect, the Secretary, the Treasurer, six (6) Directors, and a student board representative.
+The Immediate Past President will act in an advisory capacity to the Board, however will not be counted in the quorum or have a vote.
 The student board representative may participate in board discussion but may not make motions or vote.

 Section 2.
 Duties.

 A. have general supervision of the affairs of the Association between its business meetings;